Your shows shows off your latest projects and shows the world you're at the top of your game.

 Studies have shown that friends, family, and review sites are still the most trusted sources of brand information.
 Use them to your advantage, put your best foot forward, and showcase the most glowing reviews that you’ve gotten over the years.

-But what if you don’t have any reviews?
 You can reach out to former clients and ask them if they would be willing to provide an honest testimonial on one of the review sites or a quote that you can attribute back to them.
+Or even write the quote for them and ask if they'd sign their name to it.

-What happens if you can’t find anyone willing to provide a review?
 You can always create a few case studies that showcase your previous work.
 Be sure to include a link to a properly designed case study with ample images and a CTA.

 The proof section for respected home remodeler May Construction consisted of a client video testimonial above a row of awards.

-For Fousheé, a single, simple quote from a very prominent architect serves as all the proof they need.
+For Fousheé, a single, simple quote from a prominent architect serves as all the proof they need.

 Have you given site visitors a reason to trust you?
 Have you shown them it’s not just you saying these great things about yourself but others as well?
 Does the quoted review refer back to and reinforce the thing you said about yourself at the very top of the page?
 Then you’re ready for the CTA…